top of page

 SCENE 2

-JM(pale and groaning): good God - my shatter’d nerves and quicken’d pulses, that catastrophe has me convulséd – oh! here comes another flux of grief
+JM(pale and groaning): By the ghost of Burns! - my shatter’d nerves and quicken’d pulses, that catastrophe has me convulséd - oh! here comes another flux of grief

 Is ill

-P: Well, they laughed at me in Geneva – I am assured Murray will print, nay produce, my play – they will never laugh again! (muses) - unless I write a comedy, which could work – after all - I have had fantastic adventures in which I played all the lead roles really superbly
+P: Well, they all laughed at me in Geneva - I am assured Murray will print, nay produce, my play - and they shll never laugh again! (muses) - unless I write a comedy, which could work - after all - I have had fantastic adventures in which I played all the lead roles really superbly

-JM: sweet mother of divine! (adjusts pillows) What trash! – although I grant I like his moral and machinery; his plot, too, has such scope for scenery: his dialogue is apt and smart: The play’s concoction is full of art – a bit too much raving and crying between the hero and heroine though – oh wait! they stab, and die! that will save on scenery – I like it!
+JM: Sweet mother of divine! (adjusts pillows, reads) What trash! although I grant I like his moral and machinery; his plot, too, has such scope for scenery: his dialogue is apt and smart: The play’s concoction is full of art - a bit too much raving and crying between the hero and heroine though - oh wait! they stab, and die! that will save on scenery - I like it!

 Medic departs